 Firstly, a tenant may not want to pay a non-refundable fee, as this is money they can’t claim back at the end of the tenancy.
 In most tenancies, deposits are returned without any issues, so even though a tenant has to pay a large sum upfront, they know this money is still theirs and it will be returned eventually.

-Landlords will have to make a case if they feel the tenant has caused damage or there is any other reason to make a claim.
-Evidence will be required, and spurious claims are likely to be rejected.
+Landlords will have to make a case if they feel the tenant has caused damage or there is any other reason to make a claim and evidence will be required.
 Whilst it shouldn’t take long to make a successful claim, landlords may still have to pay for repairs up-front.

 From a tenant’s perspective, if a claim is made against them, they then must find the money to settle the claim.
-So, in that respect, they are no better off than if they had to claw together money for a deposit up-front.
-And if a tenant can’t pay a claim made against them, this will be ruinous for their credit rating.
+So, in that respect, they are no better off than if they had to put money aside for a deposit up-front.
+And if a tenant can’t pay a claim made against them, this may have a negative effect on their credit rating.

 Very few zero deposit schemes are regulated, this can represent quite a worry when money and arbitration are involved.
 So, it’s important to do your due diligence before embracing the zero-deposit.